 PoW requires validators (miners) to compete by performing enormous amounts of energy-intensive computation to solve a cryptographic puzzle.
 The first to solve it wins the right to add the next block and receives a block reward.
 The accumulated computational work creates the chain's security — attacking it requires replicating the entire network's computational power.

 Bitcoin's PoW is the most secure, battle-tested consensus system ever built.
-15 years without a successful attack on the consensus layer.
+15+ years without a successful attack on the consensus layer.
 The trade-off: massive, ongoing energy consumption that scales with Bitcoin's price.
+Bitcoin currently consumes roughly 120–150 TWh per year, comparable to Poland's national electricity consumption.

 Proof of Stake: How Ethereum Works Today